Daniel Doubrovkine bio photo

 Creative Commons License

-Despite an existing Swagger-compatible API, most of Strava interactions written in Ruby don’t use any auto-generated code and prefer strava-api-v3, a thin client that covers the majority of the Strava API.
+Despite an existing Swagger-compatible API, most of Strava interactions written in Ruby don’t use any auto-generated code and prefer strava-api-v3 (update: this gem was yanked in 2024), a thin client that covers the majority of the Strava API.
 This is a much cleaner than any swagger-generated mess, but only comes with bare minimum extras.
 For example, the client can retrieve an activity, but does not have any code to convert a distance from meters to miles or calculate an athlete’s pace.
 It will also leave you having to refer to the Strava documentation on whether distance is in meters, yards or feet.

 That seems reasonable for a thin client, but I’ve already had to copy-paste a ton of code between publishing my runs to github pages and my Strava Slack bot.
 I considered adding that code to the strava-api-v3 client, but found its implementation gross enough to write a brand new one.